 It isn’t your fault how someone sees you or reacts to what you say, but each and every person has intentions.
 You may or may not be aware of what your intentions are.
 However, during the day they will become evident by how others are responding to you, whether they are family, friends or schoolmates.

 For the past week, each morning, I have set my intentions to ‘speak only words that uplift and that anything I say will not diminish another’.
 That’s important to me at the moment and I know that 21 days creates a pattern.

 In this way, I can confidently approach the world without having to be aware of what I say, as my intentions will guide my speech.
 And people respond to my intentions, not my words.
-I can be confident that the words I speak will be clothed in friendly dress.
-It is working well as I am not having to watch what I say, or wonder whether what I say will offend.
+I can be confident that the words I speak will be clothed in friendly dress when I have these intentions.

-I have heard it said that those who talk to you about someone, will always talk about you to someone else.
+There is a saying that those who talk to you about someone, will always talk about you to someone else.
 Think about this for a moment.
-What it is saying is that if you are participating in the spread of gossip, you will always become the subject of gossip too.
-That’s very true and also potentially harmful.
+What it is eluding to is that if you are participating in the spread of gossip, you will always become the subject of gossip too.
+That almost always plays out to be true.

 Gerald Jampolsky, author of Teach only Love and many other loving works was a psychiatrist who became very depressed.
 He was given a copy of A Course In Miracles manuscript to read over by a friend (under the guise that it needed checking) and the words changed his life.
 He is now 93, active on Facebook and still an inspiration to millions.